Ibaqu/GmailProject/README.md

 # Gmail-Spreadsheet Integration Project

 Makes use of the Ballerina Gmail connector to pull emails from the Inbox based on a specific filter.
-Scan the Subject of the Email and extract data to export to a spreadsheet
+Scan the Subject of the Email and extract data to export to a Google spreadsheet using the Gsheets connector

 ## How to Build